shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Level 6 Subclass Features

-### Improved Ability Score
+### Improved Attribute Limit

-Your Attribute limit increases by your CM.
+Your Attribute Limit increases by your CM.
 Whenever you level up, you may increase an additional Attribute by 1.

 ### Quick Self Cast